govuk-one-login/txma-ticf-query-results-delivery/README.md

 To run the tests:

+- run `npm run test:integration` (against your authenticated environment)

+Or

-run `npm run test:integration` (against your authenticated environment) OR `npm run test:integration:dev` (using environment variables from local .env file in the integration tests directory)
+- run `npm run test:integration:dev` (using environment variables from local .env file in the integration tests directory)

 ## Using Docker locally